-Impermeable Area (m ) Permeable Area (m ) Total Area (m )
+Impermeable Area (m 2) Permeable Area (m 2) Total Area (m 2)

-Existing 130 14 144
+Existing 65.9 694.1 760

-Proposed 126 10 144
+Proposed 126.5 633.5 760

-As the development will not significantly alter the site impermeable area, it is considered unlikely that it will impact upon surface water runoff rates.
+As the development will significantly alter the site impermeable area, it is considered possible that it will impact upon surface water runoff rates.

-However, as it will change the site's built-up area, it may impact upon local flood storage.
-Flood compensatory storage is discussed in Section 14.2.2 below.
+Additionally, as it will change the site's built-up area, it is likely to impact upon local flood storage.
+Flood compensatory storage is addressed in [Section 14](#) below.